-Google’s very own Pixelbook is currently our pick of the bunch, but it’s also one of the most expensive Chrome OS laptops going.
+Until the Pixel Slate hits the market, Google’s very own Pixelbook is our pick of the bunch, but it’s also one of the most expensive Chrome OS laptops going.
 You can find much cheaper models from other manufacturers.

 For instance, the Acer Chromebook 15 is less than half the cost, yet still sports a Full HD display as well as full touchscreen controls.
-And if this 15.6-inch beast is a bit bigger than you need, there’s a smaller Chromebook 14 also on offer.
+And if this 15.6-inch beast is a bit bigger than you need, there’s the new Acer Chromebook 14, which offers similar performance in a smaller frame.

 How we test Chromebooks